Quantifying the Effect of Test Set Contamination on Generative Evaluations: Methods

-\textbf{Pretraining} To study the effect of contamination in generative evaluations, we pretrained transformer \citep{vaswani2017attention} causal language models from initialization using the Qwen 3 architecture \citep{yang2025qwen3technicalreport}, sweeping model sizes: $34$M, $62$M, $93$M, $153$M, $344$M. Following Chinchilla compute-optimal scaling \citep{hoffman2022chinchilla}, each model was pretrained with 20 tokens-per-parameter.
-For each model size and token budget, we created multiple pretraining corpora by contaminating a high quality web crawl corpus \citep{penedo2024finewebdatasetsdecantingweb} with a different number of replicas of the benchmark test set: from $0$ (uncontaminated) through $1, 3, 10, 32, 100, 316, 1000, 3162$ (uniformly spaced on a log scale).
-Pretraining compute was calculated using the common approximation $C \approx 6 \, N \, D$ \citep{kaplan2020scaling,sardana2024beyond,porian2024resolving,gadre2024languagemodelsscalereliably}, where $N$ is model parameters and $D$ is pretraining tokens.
-For implementation details, see Appendix~\ref{app:sec:pretraining_implementation_details}.
+\textbf{Pretraining} To study the effects of contamination in generative evaluations, we pretrained transformer-based causal language models \citep{vaswani2017attention, brown2020language} using the Qwen 3 architecture \citep{yang2025qwen3technicalreport}, sweeping model sizes: $34$M, $62$M, $93$M, $153$M, $344$M. Each model was pretrained with 20 tokens-per-parameter \citep{hoffman2022chinchilla}.
+For each model size, we created multiple pretraining corpora by contaminating a high quality web crawl corpus \citep{penedo2024finewebdatasetsdecantingweb} with a different number of replicas of the benchmark test set: from $0$ (uncontaminated) through $1, 3, 10, 32, 100, 316, 1000, 3162$ (logarithmically uniform).
+Pretraining compute (floating point operations; FLOP), was approximated as $C \approx 6 \, N \, D$ \citep{kaplan2020scaling,sardana2024beyond,porian2024resolving,gadre2024languagemodelsscalereliably}, where $N$ is model parameters and $D$ is pretraining tokens.
+We trained one model for each pair of model size and number of test set replicas.
+For more details, see App.~\ref{app:sec:pretraining_implementation_details}.

-\textbf{Benchmark} We chose the ubiquitous MATH \citep{hendrycks2021measuringmathematicalproblemsolving} benchmark of competition math problems.
-The MATH dataset has several properties that made it our benchmark of choice: it is comparatively large, the answers are easy to verify, and the benchmark includes solutions as well as answers.
-These solutions exhibit high variability in terms of both length and difficulty.
+\textbf{Benchmark} We chose the ubiquitous MATH \citep{hendrycks2021measuringmathematicalproblemsolving} benchmark of competition math problems due to several properties: it is comparatively large (5,000 test problems), answers exist, and the benchmark includes solutions as well as answers.
 The MATH test set contains $\mathord{\sim}1.4$M tokens under the Qwen 3 tokenizer.